dbruehlmeier/demo-odoo-rpc/README.md

 The goal of this Proof-of-Concept (PoC) is to test if calculated fields are consistently updated when using N8N (with JSON-RPC) to update a contact.

+**Results**
+- For both methods (using the @api.depends decorator and overwriting the write() method), the calculated fields are consistently updated
+- Tested with Odoo 16 and Odoo 17

 ## Installation
 - Install Docker Compose
 - Clone this repo